realness-online/web/docs/architecture.md

 All of the root files are for building realness. `workers.config` builds the workers, `vue.config` is build instructions for the web application.

-Running `yarn deploy` will fully exercise the application creating reports on code coverage, linting, and reporting on what files are being created and their sizes.
+Running `pnpm deploy` will fully exercise the application creating reports on code coverage, linting, and reporting on what files are being created and their sizes.

 ## `public/`